rajat404/europa/README.md

 # Europa

+Notes for setting up JupyterHub on localhost/server with custom authentication, and using Dockerspawner to provide each user with a separate container.

 ## Setup

 To run JupyterHub locally, you can use Vagrant.
 Simply running `vagrant up --provision` shall setup the base box, and provision it.
 After which you can move to installing Docker.